Shopify/foundational-design-system-proto/packages/tokens/README.md

 [Principles](#principles) | [Token reference](#token-reference) | [Token API](#token-api)

 Design tokens are design decisions in the form of data.
-Tokens are an agnostic way to store variables such as typography, color, and spacing so that they can be shared across platforms like iOS, Android, and web.d
+Tokens are an agnostic way to store variables such as typography, color, and spacing so that they can be shared across platforms like iOS, Android, and web.

 ## Principles